TaiDOmi/TTB-course/h7 FreeScience.md

       - Practical Privacy Skills (E.g. Interactive eBooks for younger students)
       - More advanced technical training for high school students (E.g. CS attacks, CS tools)
    - Combine Bottom-Up and Top-Down insights to form a practical curriculum
-- How to teach? (improve teaching methods)
+- **How to teach?** (improve teaching methods)
+   - Engaging methods needed for children.
-   - gamification and apps or traditional education
+   - Gamification and apps or traditional education?
+   - Computer based
+      - Virtual environments
+      - Massive Open Online Courses
+      - Game-Based Learning
+      - Digital Storytelling
+      - Pros.
+Practical, fun and real world based hands-on training
+      - Cons.
+Needs resources, infrastructure and technical knowledge
+   - Clasroom based education
+      - Interactive role playing scenarios
+      - Groupwork projects and workshops
+      - Traditional teaching methods
+      - Pros.
+Accessible, encourages to collaboration
+      - Cons.
+Not interactive and may not be that appealing to children.
-- Who should teach? (responsibilities)
+- **Who should teach?** (responsibilities)
    - Wide agreement that main responsibility should be on teachers supported by parents and government.